 WebRTC

-Skapi provides easy integration of WebRTC, allowing developers to quickly set up real-time communication features in their applications.
+Skapi makes WebRTC integration easy, allowing developers to quickly add real-time communication features to their applications.

 WebRTC (Web Real-Time Communication) is a technology that enables peer-to-peer media and data streaming between two parties.
 This can be used for video calls, voice calls, and data exchange, making it a versatile tool for various real-time communication needs.